Dominic0r/limbusRipoffBattleSystem/README.md

 My attempt at recreating Limbus Company's battle system (not really 100% accurate though).
-I really liked the system and saw potential in status effects.
+I really liked the system and saw potential in status effects if they're combined with complex scription

 This program contains a very flexible status effects system that allows users with the know-how to script custom status effects using java.